ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.myvbus/README.md

 ## Legal Notices

-RESOL, VBus, VBus.net, DeltaSol and others are trademarks or registered trademarks of RESOL - Elektronische Regelungen GmbH.
+RESOL, VBus, VBus.net, DeltaSol and others are trademarks or registered trademarks of RESOL - Elektronische Regelungen GmbH
 <https://www.resol.de/en>

 All other trademarks are the property of their respective owners.

 ## License